Home Mortgages Regulatory Information

 At the end of your fixed interest rate period, you will have the option of moving to:

 (a) a new fixed interest rate and period, (if offered by us at that time); or

 (b) a variable interest rate, at our then prevailing rates applicable to your mortgage loan.

-If you do not exercise a choice, our standard variable interest rate will apply to your mortgage loan.
+For customers on a non LTV based fixed rate, if you do not exercise a choice, our standard variable interest rate will apply when your fixed interest rate period expires.